Debadging is the process of removing manufacturer badges from a vehicle.

 After you’ve removed the leftover adhesive (it may take a while), I would suggest giving the area a rinse and wash.
 It will make sure there’s 0 contamination left behind.

-Once you’ve done that, I also recommend polishing the area and then applying some sort of protection, whether that’s a wax or sealant is completely up to you.
+Once you’ve done that, I also recommend polishing the area and then applying some sort of protection, whether that’s a good wax or sealant is completely up to you.

 Pros and cons of Debadging a car